What are gynaecological cancers and how can you prevent them?

 “They may include surgery, chemotherapy, radiation therapy, hormone therapy, targeted therapy, or a combination of these treatments,” says Ali.
 “The choice of treatment is personalised to each patient’s specific diagnosis and medical history.”

-Survival rates for the main five gynaecological cancers when diagnosed at stage one range from 75%-95% according to Cancer Research, which further highlights the importance of early detection.
+Survival rates for the main five gynaecological cancers when diagnosed at stage one range from 75 to 95 per cent according to Cancer Research, which further highlights the importance of early detection.

 New Victoria Hospital has launched its Community Champion Campaign, which will offer free scans and treatment to people across the UK for the sum of £125,000.
 To apply visit: newvictoria.co.uk/communitychampioninitiative.